Did you know that your jar of random buttons can provide hours of educational fun for preschoolers or toddlers?

 There are so many ways to use buttons in activities and most of them are simple and easy to implement at home or at school.

 From thinking games and art activities, to teaching kids skills such as grouping, matching and ordering, buttons can be used in multiple ways to provide learning experiences.

 Here are some fun button activities for preschoolers.

 Get your kids involved in some messy play by adding buttons to a large plastic tray filled with water.
 Add tools such as small shovels, spoons, soup ladles and sifters for kids to explore.

 As a variation, try adding other materials such as sand, flour, rice, salt, pastas, Legos, dry cereal, bottle caps, etc.

 2. Make a Name Plate

-To make a button nameplate, outline your child’s name in big letters in liquid glue onto a piece of coloured cardboard.
+To make a button nameplate, outline a child’s name in big letters in liquid glue onto a piece of coloured cardboard.

-Let your child trace along the letters by sticking the buttons onto the glue.
+Let kids trace along the letters by sticking the buttons onto the glue.

 3. Matching Buttons